 Take a detailed home inventory with photos and receipts, storing digital copies in the cloud or an off-site location.
 Some insurers offer discounts for fire mitigation efforts or defensible space compliance.

 Your financial recovery after a wildfire begins with smart preparation.
-Insurance isn’t exciting-but it’s your economic lifeline.
+Insurance isn’t exciting, but it’s your economic lifeline.

 Step 9: Be a Community Advocate